TRANSform Me

 TRANSform Me is an American reality television series that premiered March 15, 2010, on VH1.
-The series shows a cisgender female contestant as she is given an internal and external makeover by a team of three trans women stylists.
+The series shows a cisgender female contestant as she is given a makeover by a team of three trans women stylists.
 Laverne Cox produced and starred in TRANSform Me, making her the first African-American trans woman to produce and star in her own TV show.